PaddlePaddle/PaddleVideo/docs/en/model_zoo/recognition/pp-tsn.md

 ## Test

-- The PPTSN model is verified during training.
+- The PP-TSN model is verified during training.
 You can find the keyword `best` in the training log to obtain the model test accuracy.
 The log example is as follows:

 	```
   Already save the best model (top1 acc)0.7004
 	```

-- Since the sampling method of the PPTSN model test mode is **TenCrop**, which is slightly slower but more accurate, it is different from the **CenterCrop** used in the verification mode during the training process, so the verification index recorded in the training log is `topk Acc `Does not represent the final test score, so after the training is completed, you can use the test mode to test the best model to obtain the final index, the command is as follows:
+- Since the sampling method of the PP-TSN model test mode is **TenCrop**, which is slightly slower but more accurate, it is different from the **CenterCrop** used in the verification mode during the training process, so the verification index recorded in the training log is `topk Acc `Does not represent the final test score, so after the training is completed, you can use the test mode to test the best model to obtain the final index, the command is as follows:

 	```bash
   python3.7 -B -m paddle.distributed.launch --gpus="0,1,2,3,4,5,6,7" --log_dir=log_pptsn main.py --test -c configs/recognition/ pptsn/pptsn_k400_frames.yaml -w "output/ppTSN/ppTSN_best.pdparams"